How to Secure WiFi Router? – Overview

 Your router regulates access to your WiFi network and gadgets at home or in the office.

-Should malicious people gain access to your network, they can easily compromise your devices and sensitive information.
+If malicious people access your network, they can easily compromise your devices and sensitive information.

-To protect your gadgets and information, you want to enhance the security of your router.
+To protect your gadgets and information, you want to enhance your router’s security.
 You will need to gain access to the router’s settings.

-You can do so by typing an IP address in your web browser or through your mobile phone.
+You can do so by typing an IP address in your web browser or mobile phone.

 If you do not know how to acquire the router settings, consider reading its manual or researching on the internet.
 Here are the tips.